8 SaaS Management Metrics to Watch as a Software Asset Management Pro

 SaaS governance offers more than just mitigating security risks.
 It provides a framework to build and maintain an efficient and effective tech stack.

-SaaS governance gives you oversight of all your SaaS applications.
+SaaS governance is predicated on visibility and oversight of all your SaaS applications.
 As such, you’re able to mitigate risks to SaaS security such as session hijacking and phishing attacks.
 These occur when an outside actor, i.e. a hacker, tricks a user into authorizing access or clicking on a malicious link.
 That is why as part of your governance system, it is vital to ensure that employees are trained on proper use and risk management while using company applications.

-SaaS governance also enables better security by enabling you to understand where your data is going.
+SaaS governance also enables you to understand where your data is going and secure your applications (e.g., single sign-on).
 When you know what SaaS applications you have, you can then investigate what data flows to and is held in each of these applications.
 From there you’re able to examine opportunities for possible data loss, breach, or other compromising incidents and ideally prevent them from happening.

 As for employees, this oversight ensures that only the right people have access to your SaaS tools.
 Anytime an employee leaves your organization and retains access to an application, you run the risk of a breach.
 Building proper employee offboarding into your governance program prevents exactly that.